-A. Concern and Complaint Procedures for Interns
+A. Concern and Complaint Procedures for Residents

-If an intern has a concern or complaint about a general policy or practice in the internship training program that directly impacts the intern's training, he/she should first address this with the immediate supervisor or bring the matter to the attention of the Internship Training Director.
-Interns may consult with their internship supervisor or the Internship Training Director on avenues for informal resolution.
+If a resident has a concern or complaint about a general policy or practice in the internship training program that directly impacts the resident's training, he/she should first address this with the immediate supervisor or bring the matter to the attention of the Internship Training Director.
+Residents may consult with their internship supervisor or the Internship Training Director on avenues for informal resolution.
 Typically, complainants should first take their concerns to the person(s)/body with whom they take issue and attempt an informal resolution.
 If this is not feasible or if the complainant is not satisfied with the resolution, he/she should enlist the assistance of the Psychology Internship Training Director or another supervisor in facilitating informal discussion and conflict resolution.
-If the matter remains unresolved or if an intern is uncomfortable employing informal resolution, the intern may file a formal grievance.
+If the matter remains unresolved or if a resident is uncomfortable employing informal resolution, the resident may file a formal grievance.